One Time (Justin Bieber song): Live performances

 Bieber performed the song on his promotional "My World" tour throughout the US.
-Internationally, he appeared on the European program The Dome and performed "One Time".
+Internationally, he appeared on the German program The Dome and performed "One Time".
 As far as televised performances go, he performed "One Time" on MTV's VMA Tour to precede the 2009 MTV Video Music Awards, September 26, 2009, on YTV's The Next Star, and on the Today.
 He also performed the song on The Ellen DeGeneres Show on November 3, 2009; Good Morning America on November 15, 2009; Lopez Tonight on November 17, 2009, and The Wendy Williams Show on November 27, 2009.
 The song was Bieber's ending number while on his two-show stint as an opening act for Taylor Swift's Fearless Tour.
 On November 23, 2009, while performing in London on the tour, Bieber fractured his foot at the beginning of performing this song during Swift's Wembley Arena concert, but continued to perform the rest of the song.
 He was able to perform on stage the next night in Manchester, with a cast and limited dancing.
 After the televised appearances, the Urban Behavior Tour, and Fearless Tour, Bieber traveled in Europe to promote the album before returning to the US to resume his promotional tour.
 Bieber performed the song in Las Vegas for Dick Clark's New Year's Rockin' Eve with Ryan Seacrest on December 31, 2009.
 While promoting the album in the United Kingdom, Bieber performed an acoustic rendition of "One Time" on BBC's Blue Peter on January 12, 2010.
 He performed it on CBS' The Early Show as a part of their Super Bowl XLIV programming.
 Bieber performed the song at a concert at the Hollywood Palladium, and August Brown of the Los Angeles Times commented, "'One Time', helmed by white-hot producer Christopher 'Tricky' Stewart, is an endearing, swaggering little thing in which Bieber convincingly jumps from Usher’s rapid-fire runs to pristine pop harmonies."